 Diet Impact on Shedding

-A well-rounded diet, rich in calcium and Vitamin D3, is essential for guaranteeing your leopard gecko sheds properly and maintains healthy skin.
-When their diet lacks these key nutrients, you may notice shedding issues such as retained shed or incomplete shedding.
+A well-rounded diet, rich in calcium and Vitamin D3, guarantees your leopard gecko sheds properly and maintains healthy skin.
+When their diet lacks these key nutrients, you may notice shedding issues such as retained or incomplete shedding.
 Feeder insects like mealworms and crickets are indispensable in providing the nutrition your gecko needs to avoid these problems and maintain a vibrant, healthy coloration.

 Monitoring and adjusting your gecko’s diet is critical to prevent shedding complications and ensure their skin remains healthy.